cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 ## Basics

-{{IEEE754}} defines the most widely used representation for floating-point numbers, including special values for infinity and NaN.
+{{IEEE754}} defines the most widely used representation for floating-point numbers.
+It includes special values for infinity and NaN.
 NaN was originally designed to represent the result of invalid computations, such as division by zero.
 Although IEEE 754 intended NaN primarily for local computation, NaN values are sometimes transmitted in network protocols, and CBOR supports their representation.

-An IEEE 754 NaN includes a payload of up to 52 bits (depending on precision), whose use is not formally defined.
+An IEEE 754 NaN includes a payload of up to 52 bits (depending on precision) whose use is not formally defined.
-The original intent was for vendor-specific diagnostic information explaining why a computation failed.
 NaN values also include an unused sign bit.

 IEEE 754 distinguishes between quiet NaNs (qNaNs) and signaling NaNs (sNaNs):